cmu-sei/crucible/docs/gallery/index.md

 The Gallery Wall is a dashboard with red, orange, yellow, and green status indicators.
 Each of these cards have a specifc set of actions, which will help users throughout the in-game exercise.

-- Red: indicates a closed status.
+- **Red:** Indicates a closed status.
-- Orange: indicates a critical status.
+- **Orange:** Indicates a critical status.
-- Yellow: indicates an affected status.
+- **Yellow:** Indicates an affected status.
-- Green: indicates an open status.
+- **Green:** Indicates an open status.

 The following image will show some important hotspots about the Gallery Wall.
-Reference the number on the hotspot to know more about this section.
+Reference the number on the hotspot to know more about each section.

 ![Gallery Wall OE](../assets/img/galleryWall-v2.png)